-The ten papaya genotypes (hermaphrodites) used in this study (CP001, CP002, CP003, CP004, CP005, CP006, CP007, CP008, CP011 and CP0120) were obtained from Uselu market and home gardens in Benin City metropolis.
+The ten papaya genotypes used in this study (CP001, CP002, CP003, CP004, CP005, CP006, CP007, CP008, CP011 and CP0120) were obtained from Uselu market and home gardens in Benin City metropolis.
 The collection was undertaken in October, 2011.
-The seeds of each papaya accessions were sown in October, 2011 in drill rows of 4m by broadcasting and gradually thinned to three plants per row, spaced at 2m x 2m.
+The seeds of each papaya accessions were sown in October, 2011 in drill rows of 4m by broadcasting and gradually thinned(by discarding all male plants) to three plants per row, spaced at 2m x 2m.
+Thus, each papaya accession used in this study was either female or bisexual plants and evaluation for sex type for each genotype was not performed during the study.
 The experiment was conducted at the Teaching and Research Farm of the Faculty of Agriculture, University of Benin, Benin City, Edo State, Nigeria (Latitude: 6° 33'N, Longitude: 5° 37'E; 79m asl).
 Field evaluation of the papaya genotypes was carried out from October 2012 to June 2013.
 The experiment was laid out as a randomized complete block design with three replications.

 At flowering, about 9 months after planting, NPK 15:15:15 was applied at the rate of 0.6kg per plant.
 Each papaya stand received additional 0.6kg of NPK 15:15:15 at 18 months after planting.
-Data were collected on stem height, stem girth, stem internodes, number of nodes, height at first fruiting, leaf length, leaf width, petiole length, fruit length, fruit diameter, fruit flesh thickness, length of peduncle, number of fruit per plant and fruit weight at about one year after planting when the first fruit was matured and ripe for harvesting.
+Data were collected on several quantitative traits derived from a subset of the papaya descriptor list published by IPGRI [19] (Table 1).